Professor Layton and the Unwound Future: Plot

 As Layton and Luke are invited to witness a demonstration of a time machine built by Dr. Alain Stahngun, the experiment goes awry, causing the disappearance of Stahngun and the prime minister, Bill Hawks.
 One week later, as numerous scientists have been reported missing, Layton and Luke receive a letter purporting to be from Luke ten years in the future, leading the two to a quaint clock shop in the London back alleys.
 Inside, the old couple who own the shop show the two another time machine in the guise of a giant clock, and the pair find themselves in a drastically-changed quasi-steam punk London ten years from their present, where they meet the Future Luke.
 He explains that in this future, Layton has become the head of a mafia-like mob known as the Family and taken control of London.
 Layton and Luke agree to assist Future Luke in stopping this Future Layton.
 After briefly returning to the past to look up some files pertaining to an accident which claimed the life of his girlfriend, Claire, ten years ago, Layton and Luke return to the future London, inadvertently bringing Flora, Inspector Chelmey and his assistant Barton with him.
 As the group investigates the whereabouts of Future Layton, Luke becomes withdrawn for a short time.
 It's revealed that his family is moving overseas, and he's afraid of losing his friendship with Layton.
 Layton reassures him that their friendship will persist even when they're apart, and they resume the investigation.

 Travelling through Chinatown and up a giant pagoda, the group encounter Future Layton, where he is revealed to be Dr. Stahngun, whose true identity is Dimitri Allen.
-He reveals to have taken Bill hostage, and wants to build the time machine to save Claire from the accident that happened 10 years prior to Layton's present time.
+He reveals he has taken Bill hostage, and wants to build the time machine to save Claire from the accident that happened 10 years prior to Layton's present time.
 This led to Dimitri's dedication to build a working time machine and return to the past so he can save Claire's life.
 He also used Layton's identity to not only hide its own, but also tease the real Layton to come to him so he can obtain Layton's memories in order to create the bridge in space-time so he could reach the moment of the explosion to save Claire.
 Dimitri attempts to trap Layton, but this plan is foiled when Don Paolo, a recurring villain-turned-hero of the series, reveals that he has been disguised as Layton to help and that he also loved Claire.